GigaSpaces-ProfessionalServices/gs-admin-training/lab13-security/README.md

 ```
 ---
 ### Additional Resources
-An example of configuring GigaSpaces for use with ldap is available in our knowledge base at our [support portal](https://support2.gigaspaces.com).
+An example of securing GigaSpaces with ldap is available in our knowledge base at our [support portal](https://support2.gigaspaces.com).
 Sign up is required.